tomideadeoye/merislabs-official/prd.md

   - `@/lib/orion_tools.ts`: Defines the available tools that the agent can use.
   - `@/lib/apiClient.ts`: Used by the frontend component for API communication.
   - `@/lib/logger.ts`: Centralized logging for both frontend and backend operations.
-  - `@/lib/types/index.ts`: Defines shared types for API responses and agent messages.
+  - `@/lib/types/index.ts`: Defines shared types for API responses and agent messages, including `Task`.
   - `/api/orion/memory/search`: An internal API called by the agent for memory search.
-  - `/api/orion/habitica/todo`: An internal API called by the agent to create Habitica tasks.
+  - `/api/orion/tasks/*`: Internal APIs for comprehensive task management.
 - **Logging:** Comprehensive logging is implemented at various stages of the agent's execution, including query submission, API calls, LLM interactions, tool executions, and error handling.
+- **Note on Habitica Deprecation:** Habitica integration has been fully deprecated and removed from Orion.
+All task management functionalities are now handled by Orion's internal database and integrated directly into the Agentic Workflow.

 ### 4.2.
 Opportunity Pipeline Management